Mississippi Administrator of the Year (AOY)

 The Mississippi Teacher of the Year Program (MTOY) recognizes outstanding performance by our public school teachers.
 Each local school district may honor its teachers and nominate one for the state title.
 The MTOY must be a certified classroom teacher (with a standard K-12 license) in a state accredited public school that plans to teach the next year.
 The teacher should have a superior ability to inspire students, possess leadership capabilities, and be an active member of the community.

-- 2021 Mississippi District Teachers of the Year
+- 2022 Teacher of the Year Professional Biography

 Click here to to view a list of the past MTOYs.